edwarddramirez/lobbying-market/README.md

 ## Data Sources

 1. **Lobbying Disclosure Act API**: This API provides data on lobbying expenditures by various organizations in the United States.
 We use it to gather information on lobbying expenses incurred by specific companies.
 The data was originally extracted by Rahul Krishna.
+[Source](https://lda.senate.gov/system/public/)

 2. **SEC Filings**: We extract data on a company's total assets from publicly available filings with the U.S. Securities and Exchange Commission (SEC).
 This information gives us insights into the financial health and scale of the company.
+[Source](https://www.sec.gov/edgar/search/)

 3. **Yahoo Finance**: We utilize the Yahoo Finance API to retrieve historical stock price data for the companies under analysis.
-This data is crucial for understanding the movement of stock prices over time.
+This data is crucial for understanding the movement of stock prices over time.[Source](https://github.com/ranaroussi/yfinance)

 4. **OpenSecrets Lobbying Data**: We webscraped the OpenSecrets lobbying data to obtain an alternative lobbying dataset to cross-check with the raw data obtained from the Lobbying Disclosure Act API.
+[Source](https://www.opensecrets.org/federal-lobbying/)

 ## Methodology